 How do you decide when to take Social Security?

 Starting Social Security payments is a big decision.
-If you take benefits before your normal retirement age, you will receive a lower payment.
+If you take benefits before your full retirement age (FRA), you will receive a lower payment.
 But the extra years you would receive benefits may make up for the fact that the payments are lower.

 Figuring your break-even age will help you determine whether the extra payments you receive by starting early outweigh the higher payments you would receive by starting later.

 Use the Social Security website’s break-even age resource to help decide when to begin receiving benefits.
 You’ll need your benefit amount at the retirement ages you want to compare.
 There are a couple of ways to get that information:

 Now for the hard part: life expectancy

 Once you find your break-even age, you must consider your life expectancy.
 Are you in good health?
 What’s your family history for longevity?
 Do you have dangerous hobbies?
 These are things that we don’t want to think about, but they should be considered when making this decision.